Prerequisites

 - You understand how the Decision trees work

-For example: you'd like to know what company sizes perform the best but within the leads from US only, and not the whole world.
+For example: you'd like to know what company sizes perform the best but within the leads from US only, not all countries.

 - Go to the Tree tab

-- Create the following tree (on your test model, but not your live model)
+- Create the following tree (on your test model, not your live model)

 - Split condition node 1: is_personal = 0